pierrebai/resto/README.md

 You will need the following to use this code:

 - Python 3.7+: see [Python official site for an installer](https://www.python.org/)
-- pipenv: run `pip install pipenv` in a shell that has Python in ts command path.
+- pipenv: run `pip install pipenv` in a shell that has Python in its command path.
 - Python dependencies: run `pipenv install` in the root of the project.